Updated – August 2021 with more details and explinations.

 Rules from FDA

-Gluten free has a technical definition per the US government.
+Gluten-free has a technical definition per the US government.
 Besides the 20ppm designation, there is more.
-Gluten free has a three part definition.
-To be labelled gluten free the food does not contain any of the following:
+Gluten-free has a three-part definition.
+To meet the gluten-free standard, a food must meet all three criteria:

 - an ingredient that is any type of wheat, rye, barley, or crossbreeds of these grains,

 - an ingredient derived from these grains and that has not been processed to remove gluten, or

 - an ingredient derived from these grains that has been processed to remove gluten, if it results in the food containing 20 or more parts per million (ppm) gluten

 This definition also applies to any foods in restaurants.

 Note that none of these rules discuss cross-contamination, shared lines, or shared manufacturing equipment.
 Naturally gluten-free items such as fresh fruits and vegetables can be labeled gluten-free as long as they don’t come into contact with items that are greater than 20ppm.

 The FDA does not require the food item tested for a food item to be labeled gluten-free.